Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

  You will now see both CUs, krnl_vadd_1 and rtl_kernel_wizard_0_1, show as *running*.
 ![Application Timeline 2](images/mixing-c-rtl-kernels_timeline_two_kernels_vitis.PNG)

-7. After reviewing, close the Application Timeline, and exit Vitis analyzer.
+7. After reviewing, close the Application Timeline and exit Vitis analyzer.

-  Vitis core development kit applications can use any combination of kernels, regardless of the language they were developed in.
+  Vitis core development kit applications can use any combination of kernels, regardless of the language in which they were developed.

 Because a CPP emulation file was packaged with the RTL Kernel (through the RTL Wizard), you can also run software emulation.
-To run software emulation, you can use the following steps:
+To run software emulation, use the following steps:

    ```bash
 # Build the application